BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Introduction

 When it comes to implementing optimization algorithms and routing algorithms, some important design decisions such as the choice of the programming language must be made early.
 While most programming languages are Turing-complete, thus allowing to run any deterministic algorithm, they vary in many aspects including conciseness, ease of writing, ease of reading, ease of debugging and runtime performance.
 Many of these aspects are subjective in nature, but runtime performance can be measured objectively.
 We introduce a benchmark suite for vehicle routing optimization algorithms called BROUTE, available at \url{https://github.com/fa-bien/broute}, which focuses on CPU effort.
 CPU effort is especially relevant when running the final version of a program, as it is a direct measure of performance.
 However it also matters while developing and debugging, as these tasks typically involve repeatedly running the program and waiting for the runs to complete.

 The goal of this suite is to inform early design decisions when programming optimization algorithms, such as the choice of the programming language, or how to represent a distance matrix.
 Readers may already know a few programming languages and know both (i) which one they appreciate using the most and (ii) which one offers the best performance, but they do not necessarily have a quantified assessment of the trade-off between performance and convenience, i.e. of the performance cost of convenience.
 Other readers may need to decide which programming language their new student should learn and use for the implementation of their research work.
-Finally, some readers may simply want to know which language is the most efficient for which task.
+Others may elect to program using Julia because it makes them more productive, but still want to know what kind of performance to expect when compared to C++.
+Some will want to find out, given the hardware and software they have access to, which language is the most efficient for which task.
 These decisions can all be informed by using BROUTE.